RaphvK/arduinoSimulink/README.md

-# arduinoSimulink
-Drivers and Examples for usage of MATLAB/Simulink with several Arduino modules.
+# arduinoSimulink: Use MATLAB/Simulink with Arduino

+This project intends to show the benefits of using MATLAB/Simulink to generate code for Arduino hardware.
+The project includes a Simulink library containing blocks for usage of several common Arduino modules (f. i.
+LC-Display) and examples that show how they can be used.

-Have a look at the the [Wiki](https://github.com/RaphvK/arduinoSimulink/wiki "Wiki of arduinoSimulink") for more information.
+Have a look at the the [Wiki](https://github.com/RaphvK/arduinoSimulink/wiki "Wiki of arduinoSimulink") for more information and HowTos.